 DDOR files are actually TNF (TRK-2-34) files that contain only TNF data type 10 records.
 The TNFs in the MESSENGER archive do not contain data type 10 records.

 Release of new TRK-2-34 software interface specification (SIS) documentation is not coordinated with release of new TNF generation software.
 Both evolve slowly and in parallel; but they are not synchronized.
 Check the date when a DDOR was generated and find a TRK-2-34 with a similar date; two versions of the SIS are included with the MESSENGER archive, roughly bracketing the lifetime of the mission.
+Other versions can be found in the Radio Science Documentation bundle at

+https://pds-geosciences.wustl.edu/radiosciencedocs/urn-nasa-pds-radiosci_documentation/

 Original (PDS3) files were archived with K-headers; K-headers are explained in Appendix B of the TNF (TRK-2-34) SIS.
 K-headers were an attempt by the DSN to attach a PDS3-like minimal label to the data file.
 The files archived under PDS3 were accompanied by detached PDS3 minimal labels, sometimes with different keyword=value pairs.
-For the PDS4 archive, the K-headers were removed and discarded; completely new, full PDS4 labels were created for each TNF.
+For the PDS4 archive, the K-headers were removed and discarded; completely new, full PDS4 labels were created for each DDOR.

-Three original (PDS3) DDOR files had corrupted records in which binary values 0x0a (one byte) had been replaced by 0x0d0a (two bytes).
+Three original (PDS3) DDOR files had corrupted records in which hexadecimal values 0x0a (one byte) had been replaced by 0x0d0a (two bytes).
 This may have occurred when a binary DDOR was transferred between two locations as though it were text.
 The files are:

 080671245sc236dss25ddor_234.dat